 CacheDecoratorthat can be created like a view on a cache to show the latest writes visible to the local Ehcache node without respect for any locks.

-putAll(Collection<Element>)does not discriminate between new and existing elements, thus resulting in put notifications, not update notifications.)
+putAll(Collection<Element>)does not discriminate between new and existing elements, thus resulting in put notifications, not update notifications.
 These can also be used with strong consistency.
-If you can use them, it's unnecessary to use bulk-load mode.
+If you can use them, there is no need to use bulk-load mode.
 See the API documentation for details.

-Regardless, Ehcache B and C will eventually see the change made by Ehcache A, generally with consistency window of 5ms (with no partitions or interruptions).
-If a GC happens on a TSA node, or Ehcache A or B, the inconsistency window is increased by the length of the GC.
+Ehcache B and C will eventually see the change made by Ehcache A, generally with a consistency window of 5 ms (with no partitions or interruptions).
+If a garbage collection (GC) happens on a TSA node, or Ehcache A or B, the inconsistency window is increased by the length of the GC.

 If a network partition occurs that is long enough to cause an Ehcache A to be ejected from the cluster, the only configurable option is to discard on rejoin.
-Once this happens Ehcache A or B gets the write.
+As soon as the rejoin occurs, Ehcache A or B gets the write.
 From the perspective of other threads in Ehcache A, all writes are thread-safe.

-It should be noted that desirable characteristics of eventual consistency are from the point of view of Ehcache A. From the context of a web application, in order for an end user interacting with a whole application to see this behaviour use sticky sessions.
+Desirable characteristics of eventual consistency are from the point of view of Ehcache A. From the context of a web application, to enable an end user interacting with a whole application to see this behavior, use sticky sessions.

-In an Internet context the user is sufficiently distant from the server so that the response time is at least an order of magnitude greater than the inconsistency window.
+In an Internet context, the user is distant from the server such that the response time is at least an order of magnitude greater than the inconsistency window.
 Probabilistically it is therefore unlikely that a user would see inconsistency.

 Ehcache offers a rich set of data safety features.
 In this section we look at some of the others and how they interact with the

-We support three Compare and Swap (CAS) operations:
+We support the following Compare and Swap (CAS) operations:

 cache.replace(Element old, Element new)